What to Wear for a Hike in the Pacific Northwest and Alaska

 For snowshoeing, I wear pretty much the same thing as winter hiking.
 I wear the same pants, tops, jackets, gloves, hat, etc. Layers are especially important snowshoeing because most people get really hot when they’re moving but cold taking breaks.
 Make sure you have at least one more layer than you think you’ll wear while moving.
 The main difference in what I wear snowshoeing is my footwear and of course, snowshoes!
 I also always bring my rainpants in my pack so I can put them on for breaks when I might be sitting in the snow

-If you’re looking to get started with snowshoeing, read my beginner’s guide here!
+If you’re looking to get started with snowshoeing, read my beginner’s guide here.

-Make sure to also read my post about what to bring in your pack on a hike!
+Make sure to also read my post about what to bring in your pack on a hike.

-Jennie Flaming on InstagramJennie Flaming on PinterestJennie Flaming on Rss
+Jennie Flaming on InstagramJennie Flaming on LinkedinJennie Flaming on PinterestJennie Flaming on Youtube

 Jennie Flaming

 Hi!
 I'm Jennie.
-I’m a fourth generation Seattleite who lived in Alaska for 7 years and I still spend lots of time there every year.
-I've been a tour guide for many years in both Alaska and Washington and am a field editor for the Milepost.
+I’m a fourth generation Seattleite.
+I lived in Alaska for many years and I still spend lots of time there every year visiting friends and working as a tour director.
+I've been a guide for many years in both Alaska and Washington, contribute to the Milepost and host the Alaska Uncovered Podcast about Alaska Travel as well as the Washington State Hiking Podcast.
 I love to share the places I love with visitors, newcomers and my fellow locals.
-I’m so glad to have you along on the journey to experience your best adventure in Washington, Alaska and Western Canada!
+I’m so glad to have you here!